Physics: Motion and Energy

 Forces and energy drive the universe.
 The appropriate use of forces and energy allow us to manipulate our environment in a way that allows society to progress and prosper.
-The first part of this unit investigates the topics of motion, forces and energy through experimentation, problem-solving, research and practical activities.
-Students investigate ways of measuring and describing motion and examine energy in a closed system.
-The second part of this unit involves performing a series of experimental investigations into the measurement of time and energy transfer.
+The first two topics of this unit investigates the topics of motion, forces, energy and momentum through theory, experimentation, problem-solving, research and practical activities.
+Students investigate ways of measuring and describing motion and examine energy and momentum in a closed system.
+The final part of this unit involves the understanding of graphical analysis, and how it can assist in the formation of understanding between two or more variables; students will investigate series of experimental investigations.

 Areas of Study